You found our guide to creating successful virtual teams.

-Behind every successful online team is a skillful and savvy remote team leader.
-These leaders adjust management styles to meaningfully connect distanced teammates and dole out clear directives.
+Behind every successful online team is a skilful and savvy remote team leader.
+These leaders adjust management styles to meaningfully connect distanced teammates and message out clear directives.
 Outstanding virtual leaders strike an optimal balance between providing instruction and support and allowing employees the autonomy to self-direct and decide the best courses of action.

 Next, check out this list of ways to improve company culture, these remote employee engagement ideas and ways to promote employee wellness.

 We also have a list of ideas for building successful employee referral programs, list of team challenges to do virtually, and list of ideas for virtual wellness programs.